 5.9.5 The Bronze Age was a period of large migrations from the continent and more complex social developments on a domestic, industrial, and ceremonial level.
 The Kent HER has three records attributed to this period (Fig.16) located on the higher ground to the east of the PDA.
-The closest being the recent excavated features at Hardacre Farm (TR 26 SE 35) circa 165m to the east of a number of different features and finds including pottery and flints.
-The other two records are PAS finds located to a general grid square of a Bronze Age copper alloy hoard (MKE101714) and a flint blade (MKE 112913).
-The hoard circa 525m to the east contained 929 fragments of copper alloy plate weighing just over 1.2kg and contained within a ceramic vessel of Bronze Age type.
+The recent excavated features at Hardacre Farm (TR 26 SE 35) circa 335m to the south east of the PDA featured a number of different features and finds including pottery and flints.
+The other two records are PAS finds located to a general grid square of a Bronze Age copper alloy hoard (MKE101714) and a flint blade (MKE 112913) circa 590m east of the PDA.
+The hoard contained 929 fragments of copper alloy plate weighing just over 1.2kg and contained within a ceramic vessel of Bronze Age type.
 The metal fragments show clear similarities to several other later prehistoric cases in the area with the potential of sharing wider metallurgical activity with the site of Lyminge.
 It was considered the fragments may be in pieces for smelting.
 The flint blade was found broadly in the same area.
 The present-day B2046, running through Preston, is believed to represent the line of a prehistoric trackway leading from the shores of the Wantsum Channel to Barham Downs.
-However, closer, and adjacent to the PDA at Hardacre Farm, the excavation there did not reveal any features so therefore it is unclear how far west the occupation area extends.
+However, at Hardacre Farm, the excavation there did not reveal any features so therefore it is unclear how far east the occupation area extends.
 Consequently, the potential for finding remains that date to this period within the confines of the development site is considered high.
-However, closer, and adjacent to the PDA at Hardacre Farm, the excavation there did not reveal any features so therefore it is unclear how far west the occupation area extends.